 Crucible Industries developed the 154CM steel in collaboration with the U.S. Air Force in 1959.
-Inventors created this steel for use in high temperature and challenging environments like inside combustion engines.
+Inventors created this steel for use in high temperatures and challenging environments like inside combustion engines.
 And Crucible based the 154CM on 440C; the only standard martensitic stainless steel available then.

 At a Glance

-154CM is an acronym from 15% Chromium and 4% Molybdenum, though rumors had it that the CM referred to the company’s name (Climax Molybdenum) that initially designed this steel.
+154CM is an acronym for 15% Chromium and 4% Molybdenum, though rumors had it that the CM referred to the company’s name (Climax Molybdenum) that initially designed this steel.
 History aside, this steel has seen better days.
 It has stood popular for its excellent corrosion resistance, toughness, high hardness, and wear resistance.
 That’s why manufacturers quickly switched to its Japanese equivalent ATS-34 when Crucible halted production.
 Later on, Crucible restarted 154CM production and even produced a CPM version known as CPM 154.

 Indeed, every steel has its strengths and weaknesses, and thus performance depends on the use environment.
-And for an old steel like 154CM, you have countless brands and knife types to choose from.
+And for old steel like 154CM, you have countless brands and knife types to choose from.
 This in-depth look into 154CM details and performance will help you decide if this steel fits your knife needs.

 - Great edge retention